Braemar Review and Specifications

 - The Wellness Centre (Atlantis Spa & Fitness; has treatment rooms for massages, Steam Room, Sauna, gym; the Fitness Centre hosts exercise classes Yoga/Pilates/aerobics/meditation/dancing classes)

 - Beauty Salon (part of the Wellness Centre; offers hairdresser/barber services, facial/body treatments, manicure/pedicure, massages)

 - Observatory Lounge (indoor observation lounge with piano, glass dancefloor, panoramic windows for 270-degree views; serves Afternoon Tea)

 - Golf Nets; Deck Games area (shuffleboard, quoits, darts, tennis tables); Walking Track.

-In 2008, the liner was drydock reconstructed at Blohm+Voss shipyard (Hamburg) and emerged as a brand new vessel with an extra 31-meter long mid section.
+In 2008, the liner was drydock reconstructed at Blohm+Voss shipyard (Hamburg) and emerged as a brand new vessel with an extra 31-meter long midsection.
 70 new cabins were added, along with a new lounge (Observatory), the Grampian restaurant and an expanded sun deck (plus one new swimming pool).
-The biggest change is the Braemar Room (Deck 5) leading into the new Morning Light Pub (Scottish-inspired, it had a debute on Braemar's sister ship Balmoral).
+The biggest change is the Braemar Room (Deck 5) leading into the new Morning Light Pub (Scottish-inspired, it had a debut on Braemar's sister ship Balmoral).